 500-519 Distinction (D)

 1,590 and above D*D*D*

-The QCF requires learners to pass all units.
-Consequently, for the BTEC Nationals on the QCF, learners who have failed the unit are allowed one retake opportunity.
+The QCF requires students to pass all units.
+Consequently, for the BTEC Nationals on the QCF, students who have failed the unit are allowed one retake opportunity.
 This must be on a new task/assignment and achievement is capped at Pass grade.